crgarcia12/electronics-homeassistant-lightscontroll/README.md

 - 3.3V jumper: Allows to disconnect the internal ESP32, and replace it by other microcontroller
 - Relays pins: Relays can be controlled with an external microcontroller or device directly.
 - Current sensing pins: Current sensing information is exposed through those pins.
 This can be used to connect any external microcontroller or other device
+- Output pins for 3.3 and 5V
+- ESPHome compatible - It's very easy to integrate to Home Assistant

 This device has several security measurements:
 - Input fast-blown fuse